 Efficiency

-It can automate SEO tasks, increasing business efficiency.
-At same time, manual SERP tracking is time-consuming.
+It can automate SEO tasks, increase business efficiency.
+At same time, manual tracking istime-consuming.

 Here’s a Step-by-Step Overview of How Google SERP API Works